-I heard members of the Georgia National Guard are being deployed to nursing homes in Georgia.
-Are they coming to A.G.
-Rhodes, and if so, when are they coming?
-What will they be doing?
+I heard members of the Georgia National Guard are helping nursing homes in Georgia.
+Did they come to A.G.
+Rhodes?
+What did they do?

-You may have heard Governor Brian Kemp announce in early April that members of the Georgia National Guard are being deployed to assist long-term care health facilities with their COVID-19 response efforts.
-Click here for his announcement.

-We have accepted the National Guard's help and teams have been to all our homes.
-These speciallytrained infection control teams follow protocols of the Centers for Disease Control and Prevention (CDC) and the health department to decontaminate and disinfect areas of the building using a disinfectant process that incorporates a solution approved by the Environmental Protection Agency (EPA).
+Governor Brian Kemp announced in early April that members of the Georgia National Guard were being deployed to assist long-term care health facilities with their COVID-19 response efforts.
+We accepted the National Guard's help and teams went to all our homes in April.
+These specially-trained infection control teams followed protocols of the Centers for Disease Control and Prevention (CDC) and the health department to decontaminate and disinfect areas of the building using a disinfectant process that incorporates a solution approved by the Environmental Protection Agency (EPA).
 Click here to read more about these efforts.
-The process takes several hours and then the team departs.